 As lovers of train travel we have a long bucket list of rail journeys we wish to make across the world including many scenic rail journeys in Europe

-In this article you will discover 23 of the best train journeys in Europe.
+In this article, you will discover 23 of the best train journeys in Europe.
 Some of these trips by rail are short and can be taken in a day.
-Others are longer and are as much about the experience of traveling by train as about the final destination.
+Others are longer and are as much about the experience of travelling by train as about the final destination.

-One this I can guarantee is that you will be working out how you can incorporate some of these great train journeys in Europe into your future travel plans!
+One this I can guarantee is that you will be planning to incorporate some of these great train journeys in Europe into your future travel plans!
 As we have not (yet) managed to take every train trip possible in Europe I asked travel bloggers to share their favourite European rail journey.